seftontycho/scylla/README.md

 run `cargo run --bin node` and then run `cargo run --bin root` seperately

 # what is done so far
-compression, sending, decompressing, and running work
+compression, sending, decompressing, and running tasks, requesting archives, and sending results back

 # what needs to be done
-sending results back, requesting files from the root node, cli arg parsing etc
+1-many communication, proper logging and error handling, and a better TaskResult struct that can handle more than just strings.